karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 - Place a NuGet.Config file inside your application and use it when creating the image.
 - Use the Azure Artifacts Credentials Provider

 The first option is the older one and used to be the way to do it.
 The second one is the most recent one and in my opinion a better way to do it.

-Let's show somes examples, but first of all let's set everything up.
+I'm going to show you how you can fix it using both Linux and Windows Containers.
+But first I'm going to set everything up on the Azure Devops end.

+I did the following steps on my Azure DevOps account:

-1- I create a private Azure DevOps Feed:
+1- Create a private Azure DevOps Feed named _**"my-very-private-feed"**_

 ```xml